 There is a board meeting scheduled for July 27th at 6:00pm.

 We will be using ZOOM for this meeting due to health concerns of COVID-19.

-The link will be posted below.
+The link will be posted below the day of the meeting (for security purposes).
 In the interim, please download Zoom if you are joining via the internet.

 Your mic will be muted automatically when you join to avoid audio feeback.